raqolbi/database-docker/README.md

 ## 📄 License

 MIT License
-You are free to use, modify, and distribute this project.
+Free to use, modify, and distribute.

 ---